Fred "Sonic" Smith: Career

-Smith was born on Broad Branch in the Harts Creek area of Lincoln County, West Virginia.
-He was born in his family's kitchen during an electrical storm, delivered by his grandfather.
-Smith was first married to Sigrid Dobat.
-They had a baby who died of SIDS.

-He and his band opened a show for singer and poet Patti Smith.
-Patti Smith's guitarist, Lenny Kaye, introduced Fred and Patti before the show.
-Fred was still married to Sigrid when he started an affair with Patti Smith.
-The two were married in 1980.

-Together the Smiths had a son, Jackson (born 1982) and a daughter, Jesse (born 1987).
-Jackson, a guitarist, was married to Meg White (formerly of indie band The White Stripes).
-Jesse is a pianist.
-Both have performed on stage with their mother along with other members of the Patti Smith Group.

-A resident of St. Clair Shores, Michigan (a Detroit suburb), Fred Smith died in Detroit in 1994.
-He had been in poor health for years and succumbed to heart failure.

-Influence
+Influence and legacy

 In 2003, Rolling Stone magazine ranked Smith #93 in its list of The 100 Greatest Guitarists of All Time.

 Patti Smith has spoken of how Fred Smith encouraged her writing, crediting his influence on a number of the songs she released after his death, as well as the prose works she created during their time together in Michigan.
 He was the inspiration for her song "Frederick", a single from her 1979 album Wave.
 Her 1996 album Gone Again features several songs inspired by, co-written by, or in tribute to, her late husband.

 The band Sonic Youth took its name from Smith's nickname.

 Inducted into West Virginia Music Hall of Fame 2018.
-Award given by Lenny Kaye accepted by Patti Smith, Jesse Smith and Jackson Smith.
+Award given by Lenny Kaye and accepted by Patti Smith, Jesse Smith and Jackson Smith.